-- A. A person commits False Reporting by knowingly making to a law enforcement officer or agency: - 1.
-Any fraudulent report or statement to a law enforcement or first response officer or agency, or; - 2.
-Any misrepresentation of the facts for the purpose of interfering with the orderly operation of a law enforcement agency or first response agency. - B. A violation of this section is a Class 3 offense. - C. A second or subsequent violation of this subsection within a 24 month period is a Class 2 offense.
+- A. A person commits False Reporting by knowingly making to a law enforcement officer, first response officer or agency: - 1.
+Any fraudulent report or statement to a law enforcement, or first response officer or agency, or; - 2.
+Any misrepresentation of the facts fact for the purpose of interfering with the orderly operation of a law enforcement agency or first response agency. - B. A violation of this section Section is a Class 3 offense. - C. A second or subsequent violation of this subsection within a 24 month period is a Class 2 offense.